SHIBUY.A. × WATCH

 Tokyu will open a small museum called "Museum of Imaginary Narrative Arts [MINA]" in Shibuya 3-chome on April 1st.
 The museum will be directed by the contemporary art unit "L PACK." and will operate as a new cultural hub that combines an exhibition space with a cafe.
 The aim is for the museum to be more than just a place to appreciate art; it will also be a place where people can encounter artworks as an extension of their everyday lives, drinking coffee, enjoying a meal, and engaging in conversation.

-The venue is a vacant lot called "Shibusan Square" located behind Shibuya Police Station along Roppongi Street in Shibuya 3-Chome.
-This is the same spot where the special tent-type theater "Shibuya Dreams Come True Theater (SHIBUYA DREAMS COME TRUE THEATER supported by Page30)" was operating last year.
+The venue is behind Shibuya Police Station along Roppongi Street in Shibuya 3-chome, the same spot where the special tent-style theater "Shibuya Dreams Come True Theater (SHIBUYA DREAMS COME TRUE THEATER supported by Page30)" was operating last year.

-While the area is close to Shibuya Station, it retains many long-standing local resources, such as Konno Hachimangu Shrine and the Shibuya River.
-With Aoyama Gakuin University, Kokugakuin University, and Jissen Women's University in the surrounding area, it also has the character of an educational district.
+While this area is close to Shibuya Station, it retains many long-standing local resources, such as Konno Hachimangu Shrine and the Shibuya River.
+It is also home to Aoyama Gakuin University, Kokugakuin University, and Jissen Women's University, making it an educational district.
 Meanwhile, with the development of SHIBUYA STREAM and the innovation hub SOIL (Shibuya Open Innovation Labo), the area has seen a concentration of IT companies in recent years.

-Against the backdrop of the atmosphere of this town where local residents, students, and workers mingle, MINA will use art to bring out the charm of the Shibusawa area, where tradition and innovation overlap.
+Set against the backdrop of the city's atmosphere, where local residents, students, and workers mingle, MINA will use art to bring out the charm of the Shibuya 3-Chome area, where tradition and innovation intersect.

 MINA was born from a "fictional museum"